 Seattle University is conveniently located in Seattle's Capitol Hill area and enrolls over 7,700 students annually.
-The MBA options at Seattle University include full-time, part-time and executive MBA programs through the Jesuit tradition.
-The part-time MBA at the school's Albers School of Business and Economics ranks 59 in the nation by U.S. News & World Report (2015).
+The MBA options at Seattle University include full-time, part-time and leadership executive MBA programs through the Jesuit tradition.
+U.S. News & World Report (2019) ranked the Executive MBA at the school's Albers School of Business and Economics 11th in the nation.

 The Professional MBA is an evening program that has a part-time or full-time track available for students.
 Part-time students can complete the program in two to three years, whereas it will take a year and a half to two years for those enrolled full-time.
-All students must complete a total of 55-73 credits in six categories: preparatory coursework, leadership and team building, fundamental business courses, required core classes, electives and strategy and synthesis.
+Students study preparatory coursework, leadership and team building, fundamental business courses, required core classes, electives and strategy and synthesis.
 Students can choose a concentrated area of study such as business law, entrepreneurship, finance, international business or economics.

 Leadership Executive MBA

 The Leadership Executive MBA program is designed for mid- to senior-level professionals to expand their knowledge through advanced coursework and in-depth coaching.
-This is a 60-credit program that is completed in six quarters by taking classes once per month in an intensive three-day session.
+Only 24-28 students are admitted each year.
+This is program that is completed in six quarters by taking classes once per month in an intensive three-day session.
 Coursework focuses on executive leadership, business principles, organizational effectiveness, global strategy and strategy implementation.

 Seattle Pacific University

 Seattle Pacific University's MBA program consists of 72 credits, and classes meet one evening a week for three hours.
 Students will take 27 credits of core classes, 30 credits of advanced classes and 15 credits of electives.
 Students are not required to take the core courses if they have previously taken and successfully completed the courses listed.
 Advanced coursework includes business ethics, marketing analysis, managerial communication, global political economics and strategic planning.
-Students can choose from specializations such as international finance, advanced negotiations, project management or the recently added social and sustainable enterprise.
+Students can choose from specializations such as management, cybersecurity and data analytics.
 Students can only designate a specialization if they take at least four courses within that area of concentration.

-MBA programs in the Seattle area are also available at Antioch University, Bakke Graduate Institute, Pinchot University and Northwest University
+MBA programs in the Seattle area are also available at Pinchot University, Pacific Lutheran University and Northwest University.